 PH 22003 INTRODUCTION TO PHILOSOPHY - An examination of the basic issues and methods in philosophy through the study of selected writings of philosophers from Plato to the present.
+ACTS equivalent course number is PHIL1103.

 PHYSICAL EDUCATION/HEALTH

 NOTE: Physical education activity courses are taught as individualized courses.
 As such, it is possible to repeat these activity courses to advance skills; however, no more than two credits may be earned by repeated enrollment in any one activity course.
 A maximum of four hours of physical education activity hours will count toward graduation.
 The two-hour physical education activity requirement may be petitioned if the experience and/or physical restrictions warrant a waiver.